Orleans County Courthouse and Jail Complex: Description and history

-The 1886 jailer's house is a two-story wood-frame structure with a gabled roof, and is three bays wide and two deep.
-It is simply trimmed, and is connected via a wooden ell to the 1903 jail.
-That building is a basically cubical masonry structure, two stories in height, finished in brick with granite trim.
-It has a hip roof with an elaborate corbelled eave.
+The 1886 jailer's house was a two-story wood-frame structure with a gabled roof, and was three bays wide and two deep.
+It was simply trimmed, and was connected via a wooden ell to the 1903 jail.
+That building was a basically cubical masonry structure, two stories in height, finished in brick with granite trim.
+It had a hip roof with an elaborate corbelled eave.
+The jail was razed in 2022 along with the sheriff’s office and residence.

 The county complex was built in 1886, following a decision by the state legislature to move the seat of Orleans County from Irasburg, centrally located but isolated and agrarian, to the bustling lakefront and railroad-supported town of Newport.
 The city of Newport would be incorporated in 1918 out of part of the towns of Newport and Derby, and retain the shire town status.
 The courthouse was designed by Lambert Packard, a prominent local architect.
 He also designed the original 1886 jail, which was deemed inadequate for the county's needs and replaced in 1903 by a "mail order" structure designed by the Pauly Jail Company of St. Louis, Missouri.